 Broforce perfectly captures both the difficulty and absurdity of the 16bit era.
 Its levels are packed to the rafters with dastardly, faceless villains that are just begging to be blasted to piles of sloppy goo by your collection of ‘bros’.

 These bros are where Broforce’s pop-culture references grab and refuse to let go.
-Without quite saying so (stay away, copyright infringement!), you’ll be able to play as the likes of The Terminator, Robocop, Rambo, Ripley, Chuck Norris, and the Boondock Saints, among many others.
+Without quite saying so (stay away, copyright infringement!), you’ll be able to play as the likes of The Terminator, Robocop, Rambo, Ripley, Chuck Norris, the Boondock Saints, among many others.
 Each are distinctly unique in their weapons and approach, and you’ll die so frequently that you can try out everyone of them in a single level.
 Joining in with friends ensures the chaos is as unstoppable as the finale of Rambo IV.

 Those are our picks, but what games do you love to play with your friends?
 Why not offer up some recommendations in the comments?